-Under the employment agreements and equity award agreements, the executive's rights are not enhanced based upon a change in control of A-Mark.
-The agreements provide, however, that certain payments under the agreements will be reduced if, following a change in control, the executive would be subject to the "golden parachute" excise tax and the reduction in payments would result in the executive realizing a greater after-tax amount.
+Under the employment agreements, the executive's rights to severance are not enhanced based upon a change in control of A-Mark.
+The stock options granted to the CEO and the President in fiscal 2020 provide that vesting will accelerate in full upon a change in control of A-Mark.
+The employment agreements provide that certain payments under the agreements will be reduced if, following a change in control, the executive would be subject to the "golden parachute" excise tax and the reduction in payments would result in the executive realizing a greater after-tax amount.